Code-Institute-Submissions/project4-ci/README.md

 ## Deployment

-Detailed below are instructions on how to clone this project repository and the steps to configure and deploy the application.
-Code Institute also provides a summary of similar process steps here : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

-1. How to Clone the Repository
-2. Create Application and Postgres DB on Heroku
-3. Configure Cloudinary to host images used by the application
-4. Connect the Heroku app to the GitHub repository
-5. Executing automated tests
-6. Final Deployment steps

 ### How to Clone the Repository

-- Go to the https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes repository on GitHub
+- Go to the https://github.com/louwJohan/project4-ci repository on GitHub
 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process